Home

 This is another swap group with a fairly self-explanatory name for those who would like to discuss and trade miniature artist trading cards in the smaller 1½ x 2½ inch (38 x 64 mm) format.

-You need to be a Yahoo! member to join any of these groups, but you will be prompted to sign up if you have not already done so.
+You need to be a Yahoo! member to join any of these groups, but you will be prompted to sign up if you haven't already done so.
 For further details of each group, including swap commitments, please click on the appropriate link above.

 Now let's take a look at some of the ATC swap groups that our visitors have told us about: